 Summary of Proposed Changes to Mandatory Standard

-Sleeping on a sack filled with foam beads poses suffocation risks from swallowing beads or when the conforming sacks cut off air supplies of infants and small children.
-Although there have been no new deaths in Australia in recent years attributable to these useful and popular pieces of furniture, the ACCC suggests that the reason for the exemplary safety record is the high rate of compliance with the existing standard.
+Sleeping on a sack filled with foam beads poses suffocation risks from swallowing beads or when the conforming pockets cut off air supplies of infants and small children.
+Although there have been no new deaths in Australia in recent years attributable to these useful and accessible pieces of furniture, the ACCC suggests that the reason for the exemplary safety record is the high rate of compliance with the existing standard.
 Proposed changes include products other than chairs such as the following:

 Proposed Changes to Safety Laws